tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/访问权限配置说明/权限控制方式介绍/用户策略_intl_en.md

 2. Choose **Policy** > **Create Custom Policy** > **Create by Policy Syntax** to go to the policy creation page.
 3. You can select **Blank Template** to customize a permission policy as needed or select a COS-associated **system template**.
 The following uses **Blank Template** as an example.

-4. Select **Blank Template** and enter your policy syntax.

-The policy syntax must contain the following elements:
+4. Select **Blank Template** and enter your policy syntax.The policy syntax must contain the following elements:
  - **resource: resource to authorize access to**
      - All resources (`"*"`)
      - Specified bucket (`"qcs::cos:ap-guangzhou:uid/1250000000:examplebucket-1250000000/*"`)